mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 # Deep Learning

 Most of my professional career since 2014 has involved Deep Learning, mostly with TensorFlow using the Keras APIs.
 In the late 1980s I was on a DARPA neural network technology advisory panel for a year, I wrote the first prototype of the SAIC ANSim neural network library commercial product, and I wrote the neural network prediction code for a bomb detector my company designed and built for the FAA for deployment in airports.
 More recently I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data and LSTM (long short term memory) models to synthesize highly structured text data like nested JSON and for NLP (natural language processing).
-I have several USA and European patents using neural network and Deep Learning technology.
+I have 55 USA and several European patents using neural network and Deep Learning technology.

 The Hy language utilities and example programs we develop here all use TensorFlow and Keras "under the hood" to do the heavy lifting.
 Keras is a simpler to use API for TensorFlow and I usually use Keras rather than the lower level TensorFlow APIs.